Summer may be the most fattening time of year for kids

 The national study of more than 18,000 school children found that from the autumn start of kindergarten to the spring semester of second grade, the prevalence of obesity increased from 8.9 to 11.5 percent.
 During that same period, the proportion of overweight kids climbed from 23.3 to 28.7 percent.

 None of these gains in numbers of obese or overweight kids happened during the school year, however.
-All of the increases in body mass index (BMI) occurred during summer vacations.
+All of the increases in what’s known as body mass index (BMI) – a measure of weight relative to height – occurred during summer vacations.

 “The structured nature of the school day, with its scheduled exercise periods and limited opportunities to eat, helps students maintain a healthy BMI,” said study co-author Paul von Hippel, a health policy researcher at the University of Texas, Austin.